 Notice the poor grammar, the attempt to establish credibility by linking to an authority, and the aggressive and urgent tone.
 These are all hallmarks of a classic phone scam.
 The hope is that the possibility of trouble with the law will override your good sense.
 And it works well enough, netting scammers $54 million/year.
 They especially like to break this out in April, around tax season, when financial worries are at their peak.

-This is another phone scam where the scammer poses as an official from some institution.
-They could claim to be from your insurance (they like masquerading as Blue Cross Blue Shield for some reason), or even the IRS.
+This is where the scammer poses as an official from some institution.
+They usually claim to be from your insurance (they like masquerading as Blue Cross Blue Shield for some reason).

 The call starts off innocently enough.
 All the caller wants to do is verify some information for their records.
 If you object, they get defensive and say they don’t want you to give them any information.
 They just need you to verify what they already have on record.
 Sounds reasonable, right?

 But it’s not.
 First, these companies prefer automated means to verify information, like email.
 Phone calls cost more and require a human agent.
 It doesn’t make economic sense for the companies to operate that way.

 Second, always be suspicious of any stranger calling up and asking for your personal information, even it’s just to “verify” it.
 That could be anyone in the world on the other end, even if the caller ID backs up what they say.
 It’s too easy to fake a caller ID or spoof a local number these days.